Aetius/BileMo/README.md

 - Create the database schema : php bin/console d:s:u --force

-- Then upload hautelook fixtures files with php bin/console d:f:l
+- Then upload hautelook fixtures files with php bin/console h:f:l

 ###To use this API :
 ##### General informations :
 - Contact the administrator of this API.
 You will have your credentials to have granted access.
-- Then go to the documentation to familiarize with the routes and options :
+- Then, once the project installed, go to the documentation to familiarize with the routes and options :
     The documentation is in https://127.0.0.1:8000/api/doc.
-    If you use Postman (or another api), you will find the doc in https://127.0.0.1:8000/api/doc.json
+    If you use Postman (or another api plateform), you will find the doc in https://127.0.0.1:8000/api/doc.json

 - To access all of the others parts of this API, you have to be connected.